matsim-org/jekyll-website/downloads/index.md

       <dependency>
         <groupId>org.matsim</groupId>
         <artifactId>matsim</artifactId>
-        <version>0.10.0-SNAPSHOT</version>
+        <version>0.11.0-SNAPSHOT</version>
       </dependency>
     </dependencies>

 You can also clone the [example project on GitHub](https://github.com/matsim-org/matsim-example-project) which includes a correct pom.xml.

-[Extensions](/extensions) can be added in the same way; see the example project pom.xml for a commented-out example.
+[Extensions](/extensions) can be added in the same way; see the matsim-code-examples pom.xml for a commented-out example.
 </div>
 </div>